 Is an IVA your golden ticket?

-It’s likely you’ve clicked onto this section because you’re considering going into an Individual Voluntary Arrangement or it’s shortened name, an ‘IVA’.
+You’ve likely clicked on this section because you’re considering going into an Individual Voluntary Arrangement or its shortened name, an ‘IVA’.
 Something might be niggling away at the back of your mind.
 The insolvency practitioner seemed just a bit too pushy.
-They made it sound so easy “5 years and you’re done, no more debt”.
+They made it sound so easy: “5 years and you’re done, no more debt”.
 Always trust the feeling in your gut when you think something doesn’t seem quite right and makes you look deeper.

 Hold on a minute!

 Just one quick point before you carry on!
 It’s important to know that this page is a brief overview of Individual Voluntary Arrangements (IVAs).
-To get the full details and understanding of this subject click here or at the bottom of page in the purple box.
+To get the full details and understand this subject, click here or at the bottom of the page in the purple box.

 Let's begin